 The most significant development of the area occurred during the post-medieval period, most notably in the rebuilding of the Castle Hill mansion.
 The 1st rebuild of the medieval/Elizabethan house occurred in 1684; with a further more substantial phase of rebuilding taking place in c.1732 under the direction of Earl Clinton, which resulted in the parkland, gardens and estate which survive today.
-The most substantive changes were the demolition and re-building of the parish church and the moving of the public turnpike road (from Barnstaple to London) from in front of the house to the its current location.
+The most substantive changes were the demolition and re-building of the parish church (MDV94537) and the moving of the public turnpike road (from Barnstaple to London) from in front of the house to the its current location.
 Substantive additions and losses have occurred since Earl Clinton laid out the estate, most notably, at least in relation to the proposals, have been the substantial losses of trees and plantations, the temple to the east of the church.
 Various additions including the school, village hall, church rectory and cottages and Home Farm have all been constructed.
+The Devon HER data hasn't been cleaned and there are a number of replicated and miss located points.
+The locations of the lost follies and more surprisingly the extant smithy and school are also not currently marked on the Devon HER.

-FIGURE 3: NEARBY DESIGNATED HERITAGE ASSETS (SOURCE: HISTORIC ENGLAND AND DEVON HER).
+FIGURE 4: NEARBY DESIGNATED HERITAGE ASSETS (SOURCE: HISTORIC ENGLAND AND DEVON HER).